 What could make this easier for you?

-Tell me how I can help make things better.
+Please tell me how I can help you weather this storm.

 I am available if you’d like to talk.